-The most important lesson I’ve learned from living on this planet is what any happy, successful, optimistic person knows about life: that we will all experience good times and bad times, that we will all have sad days and happy moments, that nothing in life is permanent, and that our success and happiness depends on our ability to ride these waves of change with composure.
+The most important lesson I’ve learned from living on this planet is what any happy, successful, optimistic person knows about life.
+We will all experience good times and bad times, we will all have sad days and happy moments, nothing in life is permanent, and our success and happiness depends on our ability to ride these waves of change with composure.

 Happy, successful, optimistic people are not exempt from the trials and tribulations of life.
 In fact, some of the happiest, most successful and optimistic people I know have had to overcome unbelievably difficult circumstances to get to where they are today.
 But what they all have in common is their uncanny ability to shift their focus to a higher part of themselves.